Award Recognised Project

 • 25% reduction in the piling requirements

-• embodied carbon targets set lower than industry standard
+• Embodied carbon targets set lower than the industry standard

-• enhancing building’s environmental performance and reducing operational costs
+• Enhancing the building’s environmental performance and reducing operational costs

 Awards